The History of Our Group

 - Another is getting some of our members involved in projects.
 Our members are happy to reach into their pockets but are not as generous with their time and talent and that is because they are already very busy and involved.

-For more information or to join the Women’s Leadership Group please contact Monica Wright at 814.238.8283.
+For more information or to join the Women’s Leadership Group please contact Wendy Vinhage at 814.238.8283.